localdevices/nodeorc/README.rst

 For other camera setups, the manner in which you get videos in the right folder may strongly depend on the brand and type.
 Most likely camera-specific settings are needed.

+As soon as a file is appearing in the incoming folder, nodeorc will capture this and add that file in the queue.
+If currently nothing is being processed, nodeorc will immediately start processing it.
+If an earlier file is being processed the new file is queued up until the previous video is done.

+Failed and success folder
+^^^^^^^^^^^^^^^^^^^^^^^^^
+These two folders will contain videos that are already processed.
+If a video resulted in a failure (e.g. because no water level was found, the video is corrupt, or the processing recipe for some reason failed), then the video will be removed to the failed folder.
+If the video was processed with success, then the video is moved to the success folder.
+In case the video was successfully processed but the callback to the LiveORC server failed (e.g. because there was no network, or data bundle is finished) then the video is moved to "success" and callbacks that failed will be stored in the database and sent at a later stage.
+Failed and success videos are stored in subfolders per day with a YYYYMMDD format for the folder names.

+Results folder
+^^^^^^^^^^^^^^
+The results folder will contain outputs (figures and netcdf files) for each video.
+These outputs are organized in folder per day with a YYYYMMDD format for the folder name.

 Supplying water levels
 ^^^^^^^^^^^^^^^^^^^^^^